 Düsseldorf, located at the river Rhine in North Rhine Westphalia, is associated with luxury, glitz, and glamor at any time of the year, but at Christmas, the wealthy city surpasses itself.
 When I lived there, straight after school, I could only window shop on Königsallee with all its designer boutiques.
 But at Christmas, its pretty lights were enough.
 More my scene was the Altstadt, the old town, a warren of cobbled streets — and bars — steps away from the rich glitter.

-Then there are the Christmas markets, officially seven of them, some with such romantic names as Sternchen Markt (“little star market”), Engelchen Markt (“little angel market”), and Märchen Markt (“fairy tale market”).
+Then there are the typical German Christmas markets, officially seven of them, some with such romantic names as Sternchen Markt (“little star market”), Engelchen Markt (“little angel market”), and Märchen Markt (“fairy tale market”).
 They all have different themes and live up to their names, making Düsseldorf one of the most beautiful cities in Germany to visit over Christmas and during Advent.

 Where To Eat